272 pages | 6 x 9 | 30 illus.

 View table of contents and excerpt

-Winner of the 2017 Popular Culture Association Emily Toth Award for Best Single Work by One or More Authors in Women's Studies
+Winner of the 2018 Popular Culture Association Emily Toth Award for Best Single Work in Women's Studies

 "Buying, driving, and fixing cars has always been a highly gendered experience, as Katherine Parkin shows in this engaging and richly researched narrative.
 But when the focus is shifted from an experience overwhelmingly understood to be male to what it was like for women at the wheel, a deeper meaning is revealed: the ongoing power imbalance between women and men."—Susan Ware, author of Game, Set, Match: Billie Jean King and the Revolution in Women's Sports